 F. Biblical Christians led the fight to abolish slavery.

-2. Regard their own masters as worth of all honor – Paul prescribes the attitude which slaves are to have toward their masters.
+2. Regard their own masters as worthy of all honor – Paul prescribes the attitude that slaves are to have toward their masters.
 Slaves are to treat their masters with honor.
-Honoring a master means respectful, polite, and obedient.
+Honoring a master means being respectful, polite, and obedient.
 A slave who honors his master would be loyal and a hard worker.
-On the other hand, grumbling, complaining, bitterness, or gossiping about a master are all the opposite of honoring.
+On the other hand, grumbling, complaining, bitterness, or gossiping about a master are all the opposite of honoring him.

 For slaves to continue in obedience to their masters was an extension of this principle.
 Winning people to Christ and helping them win eternal freedom from sin was more important than the temporary freedom from slavery.

 Generally, the Bible seeks to change society from the inside out one person at a time, rather than working through revolution.
 Paul, for example, advised Philemon to set his slave, Onesimus, free.
 This was the Christian thing to do.

 Application: Employees should be respectful to their bosses and seek to win them to Christ through their actions.
 Your attitudes and behavior at work should be a testimony for Christ and bring people to Him, not repulse them.

 4. Christian slaves should be faithful to Christian masters – Some Christian slaves had Christian masters.
 They may have thought that since they were brothers in Christ they were not obligated to fulfill their responsibilities.
 Being tempted to take advantage of the good graces and forgiveness of their bosses, they might become lazy and disrespectful.
 Paul warns them that this is the wrong track.
 Instead, they should work even harder to bring blessing to their believing bosses.